Home Pest Library Ants Fire Ants

 The mixed-size lineup that gives them away

-Worker fire ants are reddish-brown on the head and thorax (middle body section) with a darker, almost black abdomen.
+Worker fire ants are reddish-brown on the head and midsection with a darker, almost black abdomen.
 They are not uniform in size.
 A single mound contains workers from 1.6 mm to 6 mm.
 That mixed-size lineup is the easiest tell.
 Most other ants in Collin County pick one size and stick with it.
 Fire ants come in every size at once, like the colony forgot to pick a uniform.

 The body has a pinched two-segment waist that immediately rules out most ants found indoors here.
 Antennae have ten segments ending in a two-segmented club.
-The thorax is smooth without spines.
+The midsection is smooth without spines.

 Fire ant identification diagram with anatomical callouts